jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-11. Verify that when the user clicks on the plus button next to the guests input in the booking form, the guests input value is increased by one if the existing value is less than 10.
+11. Verify that when the user clicks on the plus button next to the guests input in the trip booking form, the guests input value is increased by one if the existing value is less than 10.

     - Outcome: Pass

-12. Verify that when the user clicks on the minus button next to the guests input in the booking form, the guests input value is decreased by one if the existing value is greater than 1.
+12. Verify that when the user clicks on the minus button next to the guests input in the trip booking form, the guests input value is decreased by one if the existing value is greater than 1.

     - Outcome: Pass